canjs/can-stache-bindings/docs/to-child.md

 @function can-stache-bindings.toChild key:from
 @parent can-stache-bindings.syntaxes

-@description One-way bind a value in the parent scope to the [can-component.prototype.ViewModel ViewModel] or element.
+@description One-way bind a value in the parent scope to the [can-stache-element StacheElement], [can-component.prototype.ViewModel can-component ViewModel], or element.

 @signature `childProp:from="key"`

-  Imports [can-stache.key] in the [can-view-scope scope] to `childProp` in [can-component.prototype.view-model viewModel].
+  Imports [can-stache.key] in the [can-view-scope scope] to `childProp` in the [can-stache-element StacheElement] or [can-component.prototype.view-model can-component ViewModel].
 It also updates `childProp` with the value of `key` when `key` changes.

   ```html
   <my-element someProp:from="value" />